punctuations/tablespoon/README.md

 ----

 ### Functionality
-- Writes semantic git messages for you:
+- Writes [semantic](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) commit messages for you:
   ```bash
   <type>(<desc>): <summary>
   ```
-- Can generate them lone or generate them and create commit
+- Generate just the message **or** generate the message and immediately commit it!
-- all semantic-ness of this are based off of [the gist by joshbuchea](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716).
+- Customize commentID via the config file!

 ## TODO
 - [x] Prompt for framework to determine importance of files?
 (For whichever goes in the short summary)